 All fruit is sourced from Huneeus’s own vineyards in Rutherford as well as from Coombsville, a slightly cooler growing climate found just east of the town of Napa.
 The same attention to detail that Huneeus gives his Quintessa wines is bestowed upon the Faust wines in the vineyards, during harvest and during the aging.
 Initially the winery specialized in one wine each year – but now they produce a Napa Valley Cabernet Sauvignon and The Pact, a rich red blend – both available in very limited quantities.

 The first vintage ever of Faust was from 2002.
-We tried their 2005 vintage; this wine is a blend of Cabernet Sauvignon, Merlot and a touch of Cabernet Franc.
-The minor blending varietals will change depending on the vintage, but Cabernet Sauvignon remains the dominant varietal in every Faust wine.
+We tried the 2005 Faust; this wine is a blend of Cabernet Sauvignon, Merlot and a touch of Cabernet Franc.
+The minor blending varieties will change depending on the vintage, but Cabernet Sauvignon remains the dominant variety in every Faust wine.
 As with prior vintages this is a rich complex wine dark in color.
 An exotic combination of herbs, notes of cedar, blackberries & cherries coat the palate.
 This wine is designed to be consumed now and its styled to be paired with food but it can also be aged.
 The tannins are moderate and do not overwhelm; there are some spices on the very long finish.
-Note that Wine & Spirits voted this wine #9 on their best restaurant Cabernet Sauvignons in the nation.
+Wine & Spirits Magazine voted this wine #9 on their best restaurant Cabernet Sauvignons in the nation.